ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 Learn how easy it is to quickly create an iOS Swift application with high-value mobile services - Push Notifications and Mobile Analytics on IBM Cloud.

-This solution walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, importing the code to Xcode and then further enhance the application.
+This tutorial walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, importing the code to Xcode and then further enhance the application.

 ## Objectives